fhossain0/Docker_learning/Docker.md

 💡 **Key Point:**
 Even though the **implementation differs**, the kernel exists in **every OS**.
 It allows programs to safely access CPU, memo

+# Containers Sharing the Kernel
+- All Containers on a Docker host use the same underlying kernel of the host OS.
+- If your host OS is Ubuntu Linux, every container uses Ubuntu’s Linux kernel.
+- Containers do not run their own separate kernel like a virtual machine would.